fares-soliman/GraphicsDemos/README.md

 # GraphicsDemos
-Multiple demo programs exploring the basics of computer graphics (Completed using the CSC317 course offered at UofT.
+Multiple demo programs exploring the basics of computer graphics (Completed with the CSC317 course offered at UofT.
 Assignment READMEs are included)

 ## Rasterization